lff0305/apollo_chart/README.md

 # Apollo Web Console

 - If you want to expose the Web Console outside kubernetes, please set the service type as `LoadBalancer` for `apollo-portal` service.
+Do NOT forget to protect the service by
+Firewall Rules (Security Group); Change the default password for user apollo; Set Access Key in apollo
 - If you do not want to expose the Web Console, just run the commond to create a port forward:
 ```
 kubectl port-forward  --address 0.0.0.0 svc/apollo-portal 8070:8070 -n apollo